Canop/glassbench/README.md

 cargo bench -- sort_numbers -- --graph 1
 ```

+This opens in your browser a graph of the durations in nanosecods of the first (`1`) task of the "sort_numbers" bench.

+*(note: the graph is a work in progress and should be improved in the future)*

 ## Other arguments

 `--no-save` just runs the benchmark, and compares with the previous saved execution, but doesn't save the result: